jasminabihel/books-and-coffee/README.md

 ### *Fixed bugs* ###

 *
+### **Testing** ###

+* The page was tested using devtools in Egde and Chrome for all the supported devices.
+* The page was also tested in Safari for users using Apple.

 ### **Supported screens** ###

-* The webpage is responsive and it is tested to work on diffrent devices and platforms.
-It has been tested in Windows and Safari.
-The webpage works for diffrent viewpoints: desktop, laptop, tablet and mobile.
+* The webpage is responsive and works as espected with Windows and Apple opperating systems.
+* The webpage is responsive for diffrent viewpoints: desktop, laptop, tablet and mobile.

 ## **Deployment**
 * The site was deployed to GitHub pages.